 Fat dissolving injections are considered an ambulatory “lunchtime treatment” because they can be administered in about half an hour.
 There’s almost no downtime, although doctors do suggest that, post-injection, you take it easy for a few days.
 Compare this with liposuction, which is actual surgery.

 To minimize the risk of side effects like swelling, bruising, or redness, the injector who carries out the procedure should always be an expert practitioner.
-She will add local anesthetic to the injections so that any pain is minimized.
-Anesthesia is not necessary.
+They will apply local anesthetic onto the injection sites so that any pain is minimized.
+General anesthesia is not necessary.

 Depending on the individual case, the doctor will recommend anywhere from two to six injection sessions, spaced three to four weeks apart.